 Don’t forget to relax!

-Yep I schedule myself daily relaxation time.
-I try to have an hour in the morning and an hour in the evening to just be with myself and my thoughts.
-I am a total introvert and these 2 hours are how I renew and recharge myself.
+Yep, I schedule myself daily relaxation time.
+I try to have an hour in the morning or evening to just be with myself and my thoughts.
+I am a total introvert and this is how I renew and recharge myself.
 I really want to encourage all mom’s to take a little time for themselves introvert or not.

-I really hopes this helps you to start putting together a routine you will love!
+I really hope this helps you to start putting together a routine you will love!